 Related Policy Information

 This information applies to all employees of the University, but is not all inclusive.
-Consult the controller at 906-487-2436, if you need interpretive or more specific information, or consult the web site of Accounting Services at http://www.mtu.edu/fso/.
+Consult the controller at 906-487-1931, if you need interpretive or more specific information, or consult the web site of Financial Services and Operations at https://www.mtu.edu/fso/.